 Due West offers a variety of groups that are designed to minister to people going through trying times in their lives.
 Groups like these provide a supportive environment that allows healing to take place.
 Each ministry is led by caring people who desire to help you deal with your life circumstances in a Biblical way so that spiritual progress and positive life-change is realized.
 Below is a list of support groups and contact numbers to help you get involved...

 Alcoholics Anonymous® is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 This group meets every Sunday evening year round from 7:30-8:30 pm.
 Meetings are held in the North Campus (Building A) in Room N201 (Gathering Room) across from our main Sanctuary.

 Contact: Go to the AA website at www.aageorgia.org/13k-meetings for more information.

 Alzheimer's Support Group

 Are you loving a husband or wife through Alzheimer’s, dementia, or a debilitating disease?
-If so, please join us on June 14 at the Burnt Hickory Lakes Clubhouse (5416 Thornapple Lane, Acworth, GA) for coffee from 9:00-10:30 am and again on June 28 for a Brunch Meeting at the home of Sheila Welch (870 Cross Fire Ridge, Marietta).
+If so, please join us three Wednesday mornings a month.
+On the 2nd & 4th Wednesday (August 9 & 23) we will meet at the Burnt Hickory Lakes Clubhouse (5416 Thornapple Lane, Acworth) for coffee from 9:00-10:30 am.
+On the 3rd Wednesday (August 16) we will have a Brunch Meeting at the home of Sheila Welch (870 Cross Fire Ridge, Marietta).

 Alzheimer's/Dementia Family Support Group